Dr Syed Sameed Husain

 ResearchResearch interests

-My research focuses on novel techniques in machine learning and computer vision and their applications in industry, healthcare and security.
+I am an experienced researcher with a proven track record of world-class research in AI and generating a strong impact via successful projects with the industry.
+My research focuses on novel techniques in AI and their applications in healthcare, entertainment, and security.
 I have a particular interest in image and video recognition.
-The research aim is to develop robust methods and technologies for visual content understanding that can improve on existing state-of-the art leading to new applications.
-Since joining CVSSP in 2016 as a Research fellow, I have made considerable contributions to research projects, which, apart from generating novel research, has also involved taking the lead role in communication between partners and funding bodies at both national and international level.
-My recent work on image recognition, provides a state-of-the-art solution and was recently accepted for publication at IEEE TPAMI.
+Since joining CVSSP in 2016 as a Research fellow, I have made considerable contributions to research projects (InnovateUK RetinaScan, iTravel, CODAM, and H2020 BRIDGET), which, apart from generating novel research, have also involved taking the lead role in communication between partners and funding bodies at both national and international level.
+Several global awards have recognised my scientific contributions: Gold Medals in Google Landmark Retrieval Challenges 2018 and 2019, Gold Medal in Google YouTube Video Understanding Challenge 2018, and a top 2% position from 800 teams in Human Protein Atlas - Single Cell Classification Challenge 2021.
 I have also made important contributions to the ISO MPEG standard with technical submissions to ISO and BSI.
-Importantly, my methods for large scale image retrieval and video classification achieved Gold Medal in prestigious Google competitions.
-Due to my outstanding research, state-of-the-art results and international awards, I was given Innovator of the year award 2018, by CVSSP.
+In recognition of my outstanding scientific achievements and their strong international impact, I was awarded the Innovator of the year award in 2018 by CVSSP.

 Research interests

-My research focuses on novel techniques in machine learning and computer vision and their applications in industry, healthcare and security.
+I am an experienced researcher with a proven track record of world-class research in AI and generating a strong impact via successful projects with the industry.
+My research focuses on novel techniques in AI and their applications in healthcare, entertainment, and security.
 I have a particular interest in image and video recognition.
-The research aim is to develop robust methods and technologies for visual content understanding that can improve on existing state-of-the art leading to new applications.
-Since joining CVSSP in 2016 as a Research fellow, I have made considerable contributions to research projects, which, apart from generating novel research, has also involved taking the lead role in communication between partners and funding bodies at both national and international level.
-My recent work on image recognition, provides a state-of-the-art solution and was recently accepted for publication at IEEE TPAMI.
+Since joining CVSSP in 2016 as a Research fellow, I have made considerable contributions to research projects (InnovateUK RetinaScan, iTravel, CODAM, and H2020 BRIDGET), which, apart from generating novel research, have also involved taking the lead role in communication between partners and funding bodies at both national and international level.
+Several global awards have recognised my scientific contributions: Gold Medals in Google Landmark Retrieval Challenges 2018 and 2019, Gold Medal in Google YouTube Video Understanding Challenge 2018, and a top 2% position from 800 teams in Human Protein Atlas - Single Cell Classification Challenge 2021.
 I have also made important contributions to the ISO MPEG standard with technical submissions to ISO and BSI.
-Importantly, my methods for large scale image retrieval and video classification achieved Gold Medal in prestigious Google competitions.
-Due to my outstanding research, state-of-the-art results and international awards, I was given Innovator of the year award 2018, by CVSSP.
+In recognition of my outstanding scientific achievements and their strong international impact, I was awarded the Innovator of the year award in 2018 by CVSSP.